 4. Target ROAS

 - This auto-sets bids to generate the most conversions possible at your indicated target return on ad spend (ROAS).
 Once again, you would need to track conversion value in conjunction with basic conversion tracking for this to function.
 Furthermore, the campaign would need 15 conversions in the prior 30 days.
-A risk here is that if you set your desired ROAS target too high, you’ll miss out on conversions.
+A risk here is that if you set your desired ROAS target outside the range of present competitive reality, you’ll miss out on conversions.

 SMART BIDDING NOTES